Using the rules engine

 Rules set the criteria for actions to to take place.
 To create a rule, you need to choose an event, define the conditions, and choose a resulting action.

-- Go to the Alerts page and select the Rules tab.
+- From the Alerts menu, select the Rules submenu.

 - Click Create Rule to open the editor.